 - Difficulty with breathing

-The study found that by approximately 6 months post-loss, the 4 earliest stages of grief—denial, anger, bargaining, or depression—had significantly declined.
+The study found that by approximately 6 months post-loss, the 4 earliest stages of grief — denial, anger, bargaining and depression — had significantly declined.

 Based on the study results, the researchers recommend that individuals who continue to experience the 4 earliest stages of grief beyond the 6-month mark seek professional treatment.